One of the most worthwhile and lasting gifts you could ever make is to leave a legacy in your Will to Surrey Heath Age Concern.

 A gift when a trust ends – a reversionary gift.

-If you are unsure of which is the best route for you, we suggest you consult a solicitor.
+If you are unsure of which is the best route for you, we recommend you consult a solicitor.

 What if I do not have a will?